-In a world filled with distraction, attention is a marketer’s most valuable asset.
-Storytelling captures an audience’s attention and holds it in suspense until the telling is finished.
+In a world of distraction, being attention-grabbing is a marketer’s most valuable asset.
+Storytelling captures an audience’s attention and holds it in suspense until the story is finished.

-Having created that emotional connection with your audience, they stay tuned in through every twist and turn the story takes because they feel that connection with the main character, and want to find out what happens to her.
+Having created that aforementioned emotional connection with your audience, they stay locked in through every twist and turn of the brand stories you tell.

-Think back to watching some of your favorite movies?
-Were you tuned in?
-At the end of the movie, when you checked the time on your phone, were you surprised by how much time had passed?
+Think back to watching some of your favorite movies.
+Were you captivated, eyes glued to the screen?
+When you checked your phone at the end of the movie, were you surprised by how much time had passed?

 A Powerful Brand Story Compels Action

-In their book, STORYNOMICS, Robert McKee and Thomas Gerace talk about the concept of the "open-mind moment".
+In their book, Storynomics, Robert McKee and Thomas Gerace discuss the "open-mind moment" concept.

 The open-mind moment occurs during the story's climax.
-The story's climax jolts the audience's mind with a rush of emotional insight, a flash of "I get it" when the meaning of the story is revealed.
+It jolts the audience's mind with a rush of emotional insight, a flash of understanding when the meaning of the story is revealed.

 Neuroscientists have measured this open-mind phenomenon and found that it lasts approximately six to eight seconds.